diengiau/jangorecki.github.io/_posts/2017-10-27-Fed_new_chair.md

 :laughing: this simple summary equation is Taylor rule?

+- Game over for Taylor.
+On Nov 2, Trump announced his choice is Powell, with background in lawyer, as new Fed.
+Yellen leaves the chair after only 4 years, despite successes during her tenure. _The Economist_ draws two graphs of median inflation rate and misery rate (i.e., inflation + unemployment) and she seems to be better than her recent male precedessors such as Bernanke and Greenspan (his median misery rate is nearly 20% :scream::scream:).

 ### 2. Some links about monetary polices
 - A recent monetary policy report by [Yellen](https://www.federalreserve.gov/monetarypolicy/files/20170707_mprfullreport.pdf).